Start your Bridge workflows with triggers

 1. Go to the Integrations page.

-This is only a viable option if the system offers relevant webhooks (e.g. the events you want to respond to) and doesn't require validation of webhook endpoints.
+This is only a viable option if the system offers relevant webhooks (for example, the events you want to respond to) and doesn't require validation of webhook endpoints.